HanGuangXin/Result-Visualization-of-Graph-Convolutional-Networks-in-PyTorch/README.md

 **Modification of [Graph Convolutional Networks in PyTorch](https://github.com/tkipf/pygcn), visualization of test set results was added in this version with t-SNE algorithm.**

+You can cancel the visualization of ground truth and test set results with `--no_visual` for quick debugging.

 Thanks to the original author [Thomas Kipf](https://github.com/tkipf)  for the open source code, which provided me with the opportunity to learn.

 The visualization results are shown below: